 Infections in Iran

 Italy has registered the highest death toll in Europe, with nearly 34,000 people dead due to COVID-19.
-In the Middle East, Iran has the highest death toll at more than 8,200 victims.
+In the Middle East, Iran has the highest death toll with more than 8,200 victims.
 And these are the numbers given by the Iranian authorities.
 The numbers are proof enough of the dangers that exist in developing a deep relationship with the Chinese government.

 Even if a new viral outbreak happens in China sometime down the line, the Communist Party will likely continue its practice of hiding information about it and any country that has a close relationship with China will once again end up importing the CCP virus into their lands and infecting their people.
-As such, these nations have to seriously consider whether Chinese investments are worth risking the lives of their citizens.
+As such, these nations have to seriously consider whether Chinese Belt and Road Initiative investments are worth risking the lives of their citizens.